Education and Social Work Menu

 In no more than 300 words, outline the reasons you would like to become a teacher and why you have chosen the BEd program as your preparation, as well as any information you feel is pertinent to your application.

-- TRU application form, letter of intent and a report detailing 100 hours of teaching experience, verified by a supervisor or supervisors
+- TRU application form, letter of intent and a report detailing 100 hours of teaching experience

 - Application fee for all students new to TRU